Skip to content

 Sets a custom anchor element for popover positioning:

-const customAnchor = document.querySelector('#my-anchor');
+const customAnchor = document.querySelector("#my-anchor");

 picker.setAnchor(customAnchor);